dentarg/auth0-blog/_posts/2017-02-08-serverless-angular-app-with-persistence-and-security.markdown

 </div>
 {% endhighlight %}

-The button labeled as *Add* triggers, when clicked, the `addTask` method in the component and then this method triggers the `taskAdded` event emitter. `TaskListComponent` is the component that will listen to these events.
+When clicked, the *Add* button triggers the `addTask` method in the component.
+This method then triggers the `taskAdded` event emitter. `TaskListComponent` is the component that will listen to these events.
 We already implemented a method, called `taskAdded`, that can handle such events.
 We just need to update this component's HTML to add `TaskFormComponent` and register the event handler.

-To do that, let's open `src/app/task-list/task-list.component.html` and add `app-task-form` tag just before our list, as follows:
+To do that, let's open `src/app/task-list/task-list.component.html` and add the `app-task-form` tag just before our list, as follows:

 {% highlight html %}
 <md-card>
   <!-- ... card title and subtitle -->

-  <app-task-form (taskAdded)="taskAdded($event)"></app-task-form>
+  <app-task-form (taskAdded)="taskAddedHandler($event)"></app-task-form>

   <!-- ... md-list -->
 </md-card>